Interpause/interpause-components/README.md

 Would we still stick with the DEFAULT, hard, soft variants?
 Or create a separate `--lumin` variable for each Tailwind color-reliant class?
 Either approach, `--lumin` variables will allow easy adjustment for different situations.
 For example, bg-soft of a outlined button hover should be lighter than bg-soft for a card's background.

 Alternatively, (more dynamic, makes light/dark differences for most accents unnecessary) instead of adjusting luminosity, add opacity?
 Hm no matter how I think about it, adding opacity would just decrease contrast?

+(The next day) After looking at Tailwind's code, it would not be easy for me to do the above at all.
+Tailwind adds the alpha channel itself only when its rbga or hsla or #.
+Therefore, I would have to generate it for all the color-driven classes.
+That said, with more sleep, I have realised there is no need for `--lumin` variables.
+To make it softer, decrease the opacity, and to make it harder, increase the opacity.
+Simple.
+I have also decided to make it adjustable for all the color-reliant classes rather than based around hard, soft or default.
+In fact, I don't know why I came up with the hard variant at all.
+Borders and hardlines should just be the same color as the text.

 ## Standards (unfinished)